 Abbot Neal G. Roth, O.S.B.

-Abbot Neal Roth, O.S.B. is the major superior of the Abbey of St. Martin’s, president of St. Martin’s Abbey Corporation, chancellor of Saint Martin’s University and long-standing member of Saint Martin’s University Board of Trustees.
+Abbot Neal Roth, O.S.B. retired in May 2020 after 27 years of faithful service as the major superior of the Abbey of St. Martin’s, president of St. Martin’s Abbey Corporation, chancellor of Saint Martin’s University and long-standing member of Saint Martin’s University Board of Trustees.
 He received a Master of Divinity at Mt.
 Angel Seminary in Mt.
 Angel, Oregon and a Master of Education with an emphasis in English at the University of Portland.

 Abbot Neal entered St. Martin’s Abbey as a candidate in June of 1957 where his early duties included working in the gardens and attending to the chickens.
 After college graduation, he joined the faculty at Saint Martin’s High School teaching English, journalism and drama; and was a dorm prefect.
 When he returned from seminary he moved to Saint Martin’s College teaching English and education.
 During the 1980’s, he was associate pastor, then pastor, at Sacred Heart Church in Lacey, Washington, tending to a congregation of some 2,000 families.